John Smoltz: Early years (1988–1997)

 In 1996, Smoltz went 24–8 with a 2.94 ERA and 276 strikeouts, including winning a franchise-record 14 straight decisions from April 9 to June 19.
 His wins and strikeout totals led the majors that year.
-Smoltz continued to pitch brilliantly in the postseason, winning a game in the Division Series, two more in the League Championship Series, and somehow ending up only 1–1 in the World Series despite a 0.64 ERA, losing Game 5 1–0 on an unearned run.
-He won the NL Cy Young Award with 26 of the 28 first-place votes.
+Smoltz continued to pitch brilliantly in the postseason, winning game 1 in the Division Series, games 1 and 5 in the League Championship Series, and game 1 in the World Series.
+Game 5 was his only loss in the postseason, after an outfield error eventually led to Charlie Hayes scoring the game's sole unearned run.
+The Braves fell to the New York Yankees in six games.
+Smoltz concluded the playoffs with a 0.95 ERA and won the NL Cy Young Award with 26 of the 28 first-place votes.
 Smoltz's effectiveness in 1997 was only slightly less than in his Cy Young season, but frugal run support limited him to a 15–12 record.
 Smoltz also received a Silver Slugger Award for his batting, as he led all pitchers with 18 base hits.

 Injuries and move to the bullpen (1998–2004)

-Smoltz continued to post excellent statistics in 1998 and 1999, but he was spending significant time on the disabled list and missed about a quarter of his starts.
-In 1999, Smoltz began experimenting with both a knuckleball and a three-quarters delivery, though he rarely used either in game situations.
-He underwent Tommy John surgery before the 2000 season, and missed the entire year.
+Smoltz continued to post excellent statistics in 1998 and 1999 but he was spending significant time on the disabled list and missed about a quarter of his starts.
+In 1999, Smoltz began experimenting with both a knuckleball and a three-quarters delivery, although he rarely used either in game situations.
+He underwent Tommy John surgery before the 2000 season and missed the entire year.
 When he was unable to perform effectively as a starter in 2001, Smoltz transitioned to the bullpen, replacing John Rocker as the Braves' closer.

-In 2002, his first full season as a closer, Smoltz set a National League record with 55 saves, topping the previous mark of 53 shared by Randy Myers (1993) and Trevor Hoffman (1998).
+In 2002, his first full season as a closer, Smoltz set a National League record with 55 saves, topping the previous mark of 53, shared by Randy Myers (1993) and Trevor Hoffman (1998).
 Smoltz finished third in the Cy Young Award voting; Éric Gagné equaled his record a year later with the Dodgers.
 Injuries limited Smoltz slightly in 2003, but he still recorded 45 saves with a 1.12 ERA in 64 1/3 innings pitched.
 In 2004, Smoltz finished with 44 saves, but was frustrated with his inability to make an impact as a closer during another Braves' postseason loss.
 That year, he broke Gene Garber's franchise record of 141 career saves; his final total of 154 saves was eventually surpassed by Craig Kimbrel in 2014.
 By this point, Smoltz was the final remaining member of the Braves' dominant rotation of the 1990s.
 Glavine had moved on to play for the Mets, a divisional rival, while Maddux returned to his old team, the Chicago Cubs.